RyohyaS/Mercari_Web-Scraping_Python/README.md

    - Recommended to use ChromeCanary ver132.

 2. **Enter a New CSS Selector**:
-   - Mercari keeps updating their website to block web scraping, so adjust accordingly.
+   - Mercari keeps updating their website to block web scraping, so adjust the code accordingly.

 3. **Just Run**:
-   - Execute the script to start scraping.
+   - Execute the code to start scraping.

 ## Potential Functions (No Plans to Implement at the Moment)